Disadvantage of Sole Proprietorship

 • No legal distinction between the business and owner in a sole proprietorship

-• Limited financial resources as owner himself needs to inject funds through their own personal resources or by borrowing from friends, relatives, banks or financial institution instead of taking from partners / other shareholders.
+• Limited financial resources as the owner himself needs to inject funds through their own personal resources or by borrowing from friends, relatives, banks, or financial institutions instead of taking from partners / other shareholders.

 • Sole proprietors pay taxes on business income as part of their personal tax returns rather than filing separate business and personal taxes.